-Let’s just say, I learnt a lot of the life lessons I write about on this blog the hard way!
+Let’s just say, I learned a lot of the life lessons I write about on this blog the hard way!

 I finally started loving and accepting myself for who I truly am.
 Biggest game-changer ever right there!

 I’m the first to admit, it hasn’t all been smooth sailing.
 I’ve had to deal with some career setbacks but I’m in there moving my life forward.

 The truth is shit still happens even when you love yourself.